5 Hashimoto’s Flare Up Causes

 Taking steps to prevent Hashimoto’s Disease flare-ups isn’t a guarantee, but they do help!

 So, to wrap it up, I’ll leave you guys with two last pieces of advice.
 If you do start experiencing any symptoms of a Hashimoto’s flare-up, it’s really important to record your symptoms.
 Then try to figure out what caused them and track their severity.
 This will help you so much when learning what to avoid in the future.
 And finally, if you’re experiencing any common symptoms of autoimmune diseases at all, be sure to monitor your symptoms and reach out to a doctor as soon as possible.
-So I hope you guys found this information helpful and I’ll talk to you guys soon!
+So I hope you guys found this information helpful, and I’ll talk to you guys soon!

 Xx Monti